ctfarrell/mhl-site/README.md

 - :floppy_disk: [react-icons](https://react-icons.github.io/react-icons/) - was a super simple icon integration that helped make some simple UI Components really clear.
 - :zap: [ethers.js](https://docs.ethers.io/v5/) - drives our blockchain integration on Ropsten
 - :skull: [Remix](https://remix.ethereum.org/) - this is how we deployed our Smart Contract on Ropsten
+- :hatching_chick: [Infura](https://infura.io/) - for our blockchain integration and listening to our contracts
 - :fox_face: [Metamask](https://metamask.io/) - Metamask had some excellent docs which made it perfect for our first (and only) wallet integration!
 - :star: [OpenZepplin](https://docs.openzeppelin.com/contracts/4.x/wizard) - their contract wizard made creating our ERC721 contracts super simple!
 - :raised_hands: [FaunaDB](https://fauna.com/) - Fauna was an incredibly easy database to setup, the performance was incredible and we really owe the completion of the Hunters Education Card process to their service and excellent documentations. :clap:

 # How do I use it?
-Check the [README.md](https://github.com/ctfarrell/mhl-site/tree/main/moose-hide-landing) in the moose-hide-landing directory!
+Check the [README](https://github.com/ctfarrell/mhl-site/tree/main/moose-hide-landing) in the moose-hide-landing directory!